The Calibration Framework (CAF)

 property algorithms#

-Algorithm classes that wil be run by this Calibration.
+Algorithm classes that will be run by this Calibration.
 You should set this attribute to either a single CalibrationAlgorithm C++ class, or a list of them if you want to run multiple CalibrationAlgorithms using one CalibrationCollectorModule.

 algorithms_runner#